 Our advice is to create a complex root password.
 But use it to login only the first time, and then install a public ssh key(s).
 Thereafter login with the keys.
-If key authentication works, you can safely disallow root logins with a password with echo 'root:' | chpasswd -e.
+If key authentication works, you can also safely delete the root password afterwards (passwd -delete root).